Stridemann/StructureSpiderAdvanced/README.md

 >x32 bit (not tested)

 Program is targeted on PoE game.
-If you can't find your process in processes list - check "Process filter field".
+If you can't find your process in processes list - check "Process name filter".

 Using [Virtual Method Table](https://en.wikipedia.org/wiki/Virtual_method_table) search type is much more faster but causing problems with searching string data types.